zummenix/resume/README.md

 # Welcome!

-I'm an iOS Developer intereseted in many technologies.
+I'm an iOS Developer interested in many technologies.

 Here is my public CV/Resume in different formats: